 You don’t need to buy inventory.
 And as a result, you don’t have to worry about cash flow, unsaleable products or clearance items at all.
 There are no overhead costs and no inventory risks which means that practically anyone can do this with zero experience.

-Amazon dropshipping has a huge list of cons which I will enumerate below.
+Amazon dropshipping has a huge list of downsides which I will enumerate below.

 Amazon Dropshipping Margins Are Razor Thin

-The margins for dropshipping are already very low.
+The margins for dropshipping on Amazon are already very low.
 Depending on the supplier and the product for sale, dropshipping typically carries a 10-30% margin.